4th Nucleus Conference Programme

-Senior leaders of the University of Malta, will discuss the perceptions, challenges and local cultural norms that can provide the context for implementing culture change projects, such as NUCLEUS, in institutions and in local communities.
+Dr Marie Briguglio leads research within an RRI framework at the University of Malta.
+She regularly works with stakeholders in policy and civil society.
+Her talk will introduce a panel discussion with senior leaders from the University of Malta and representatives from external cells.
+They will discuss the perceptions, challenges and local cultural norms that can provide the context for implementing culture change projects, such as NUCLEUS, in institutions and in local communities.

 Delegates will participate in two 45-minute workshops aimed at providing practical knowledge, tips and advice for setting up and delivering key elements of the NUCLEUS approach.

-1. Develop RRI media-training for researchers – Claire O’Connell – Irish Science Technology Journalist Association
+1. Develop RRI media-training for researchers – Claire O’Connell – Irish Science Technology Journalist’s Association

 2. Work with organisations/communities to engage with Higher Education Institutions- Bernie Quillinan, University of Limerick